 Since 2011, she has worked as an independent designer, crafting visual identities and language for all manner of brands and businesses.

-She did the whole “digital nomad” thing for a bit and trotted around the globe with a backpack for a few months.
-Along the way, she met her now-husband at a dingy hostel in Peru.
-Turns out he’s a U.S. Marine, so now she lives and works in America.
+When the whole “digital nomad” was in vogue, she trotted around the globe with a backpack for a few months.
+Along the way, she met her now-husband at a dilapidated hostel in Peru.
+He’s a U.S. Marine, so now they live in America, and they move around every few years.

-She now lives in the little townlet of Sneads Ferry, North Carolina, where she has an internet connection almost all the time, but has yet to meet any Sneads.
+With her husband Stone and their three year old daughter Brave, she presently lives in the little townlet of Sneads Ferry, North Carolina, where she has yet to meet any Sneads.

 For skeptics + future clients/employers.